Alfred Hitchcock's unrealized projects: Our Man in Havana

-The Wreck of the Mary Deare (1959)
+The Wreck of the Mary Deare

 The Hammond Innes novel was optioned by Metro-Goldwyn-Mayer with the intention of having Hitchcock direct the picture, starring Gary Cooper and Burt Lancaster.
-Hitchcock had long wanted to work with Cooper, who had been asked to star in Foreign Correspondent in 1940, and Lancaster, who had been asked to star in Under Capricorn in 1948.
+Hitchcock had long wanted to work with Cooper, who had been asked to star in Foreign Correspondent (1940), and Lancaster, who had been asked to star in Under Capricorn (1948).
 After developing the script with Ernest Lehman for several weeks, they concluded that it couldn't be done without turning the movie into "a boring courtroom drama."

-Hitchcock and Lehman made an appearance before MGM executives telling the story of North by Northwest, and said that MGM would get two films out of Hitchcock under his contract with MGM.
+Hitchcock and Lehman made an appearance before MGM executives telling the story of North by Northwest (1959), and said that MGM would get two films out of Hitchcock under his contract with MGM.
 However, Hitchcock eventually abandoned the idea of The Wreck of the Mary Deare (which MGM proceeded to make with Cooper and director Michael Anderson) and went ahead with North by Northwest instead.

+1960s

-The Blind Man (1960)
+The Blind Man

-Following Psycho, Hitchcock re-united with Ernest Lehman for an original screenplay idea: A blind pianist, Jimmy Shearing (a role for James Stewart), regains his sight after receiving the eyes of a dead man.
+Following Psycho (1960), Hitchcock reunited with Ernest Lehman for an original screenplay idea: A blind pianist, Jimmy Shearing (a role for James Stewart), regains his sight after receiving the eyes of a dead man.
 Watching a Wild West show at Disneyland with his family, Shearing would have visions of being shot and would come to realize that the dead man was in fact murdered and the image of the murderer is still imprinted on the retina of his eyes.
 The story would end with a chase around the ocean liner RMS Queen Mary.
 Walt Disney reputedly barred Hitchcock from shooting at Disneyland after seeing Psycho.
 Stewart left the project, Lehman argued with Hitchcock, and the script was never shot.

 Lehman's unfinished script was later completed as a radio drama by Mark Gatiss and presented on BBC Radio 4 in 2015.

-Village of Stars (1962)
+Village of Stars

 Hitchcock bought the rights to the 1960 novel Village of Stars by David Beaty (written under the pen name Paul Stanton) after The Blind Man project was canceled.
 The book follows a Royal Air Force V bomber crew given an order to drop a nuclear bomb, only to have the order aborted.
 Unfortunately, the bomb is resisting attempts to defuse it and the plane can only stay in flight for a limited time.